1601-mma2013/SLEEPING-POD/README.md

 Problem: Not enough sleep

 1. Goal
-   •	designed to give her a perfectly timed, energy-reviving 20-60 minute nap.
+  *designed to give her a perfectly timed, energy-reviving 20-60 minute nap.
-   •	will be able to recharge her minds after a restful nap in the new sleep pod located on campus
+  *will be able to recharge her minds after a restful nap in the new sleep pod located on campus

 2. Patterns in user and customer behaviors
-   •	Always busy with club activities and never skipped class
+  *Always busy with club activities and never skipped class

 3. attitudes
-   •	Caithlyn is a hardworking person, loves to socialize but also loves to have her own time alone.
+   *Caithlyn is a hardworking person, loves to socialize but also loves to have her own time alone.

 4. aptitudes
-   •	Tend to not get enough sleep.
+  *tend to not get enough sleep.

 5. environments
-   •
+  *private place

 7. challenges
-   •	A place to have a nap when she's exhauted during her busy day.
+  *A place to have a nap when she's exhauted during her busy day.

 ### b.
 Other Models
 Represent domain factors beyond individual users and customers